linwangolo/image_animation/README.md

 # Image Animation
-Swaping the face of a given video with a given image.
+Swaping the detected face of a given video to a given image.

+This repo is based on [first order model](https://github.com/AliaksandrSiarohin/first-order-model).
+The difference is that I added a face detection module for real-time face detection use.

 ## Installation